Memory in cyclically crumpled sheets: Logarithmic growth of curvature under repeated loading and loading time

-We examine the curvature of a single crease upon repeated folding as a starting point to understand the logarithmic growth, and any relation to Arrhenius behavior that has been observed in response to application of stress in crumpled sheets~\cite{Thiria2011,Amir2012,Jules2020,Shohat_2023}.
-While the slow relaxation of a fold after application of a stress and its functional form as a function of time has been well studied~\cite{Thiria2011,Jules2020}, the functional evolution of the fold over a large number of training cycles is not available.
-Therefore, a folded sheet is placed between parallel plates and a normal force is applied for a fixed time, and the force is then removed to relax the elastic component of the crease and the unfolded sheet is placed on a flat-bed for scanning.
-A representative cross-section of the sheet while folded and unfolded is shown in the inset to Fig.~\ref{fig:1ridge}A. We find the mean curvature along the crease while loaded and unloaded, and plot them in Fig.~\ref{fig:1ridge}A as a function of the stress $\sigma$ corresponding to the applied force per unit length of crease and the sheet thickness.
-We observe that the curvatures for the folded and unfolded sheet evolve linearly as a function of applied stress over the typical range of curvatures observed in our crumpling experiments.
-Thus, even after loading is removed, a fraction proportional to the maximum loading applied can be identified, giving us confidence that the physical features of a crushed sheet can be still identified after the sheet is relaxed due to the residual plastic deformations.
+We examine the curvature of a single crease upon repeated folding as a starting point to understand the observed logarithmic growth, and any relation to Arrhenius behavior that has been observed in response to application of stress in crumpled sheets~\cite{Thiria2011,Amir2012,Jules2020,Shohat_2023}.
+Accordingly, a folded sheet is placed between parallel plates and a normal force is applied for a fixed time.
+The force is then removed to relax the elastic component of the crease and the unfolded sheet is placed on a flat-bed for scanning.
+A representative section of the sheet while folded and unfolded is shown in the Inset to Fig.~\ref{fig:1ridge}(a).